SpineEventEngine/embed-code/README.md

 #### More on Fragments

-A fragment may appear in the file multiple times.
-When rendered, the occurrences of the fragment are joined together and interlaid with a special interlaying text (see [Configuration](#configuration)).
+A fragment may be partitioned within the file.When rendered, the partitions of a fragment are joined together and interlaid with a special interlaying text (see [Configuration](#configuration)).

 Here is an example of how a re-occurring fragment is rendered.